 Drink in Gay Bars: I don’t give a fuck if you’re gay or not.
 Gay bars have something for everyone.
 If you’re gay or lesbian duh, you’re here anyways.
 If you’re a straight girl it’s all the dancing you want without any of the weird grabby dudes.
 If you’re a straight guy, you’re the only available meat for a bunch of fruit flies who’ve spent all night dancing with attractive men who are absolutely unattainable.
 I have certainly met girls in gay bars before.

 But here’s the rub (actually that happens in the bathroom), drinks are usually way cheaper than at non gay bars.
-For example, there’s a bar in San Francisco called Bar on Church that sells 80 cent drinks during their Monday 80’s night.
+For example, there used to be a bar in San Francisco called Bar on Church that sold 80 cent drinks during their Monday 80’s night.
 Yeah, you read that right, 80 cent drinks!
 At that price they should hand out a condom with every third drink.
 But actually they don’t have to because every gay bar I’ve ever been in has jars of free condoms anyways.
 Cheap drinks, free condoms, and shitty dance music.
 Hey, at least two out of three ain’t bad.